Gareth Bale ready for bitter-sweet homecoming

 The 27-year-old underwent surgery after injuring his ankle in November and has since been suffering from recurring calf injuries, brought on by a premature return to action.

-Bale concedes he is "obviously not 100% match fit" and is resigned to playing a bit part role, whether that's from the start or as a substitute later in the game.
-Isco's recent magical form means the Spaniard is more likely to start.
+Bale concedes he is "obviously not 100% match fit" and is resigned to playing a bit part role, whether that's from the start or as a substitute later in the game, although Isco's recent magical form makes the latter more likely.

-Since Real reached the final, beating city rivals Atletico 4-2 on aggregate, Bale has focused his energy on strengthening his ankle in an attempt to be part of manager Zinedine Zidane's Cardiff plans.
+Since Real reached the final, beating city rivals Atletico 4-2 on aggregate, Bale has focused his energy on strengthening his ankle in an attempt to be part of manager Zinedine Zidane's plans.

 "These freak injuries, which you can't really do much about, are part and parcel of the game," says the Welshman, without the slightest hint of bitterness.